open-mmlab/mmaction2/tools/data/kinetics/README.md

 For basic dataset information, please refer to the official [website](https://deepmind.com/research/open-source/open-source-datasets/kinetics/).
 The scripts can be used for preparing kinetics400, kinetics600, kinetics700.
 To prepare different version of kinetics, you need to replace `${DATASET}` in the following examples with the specific dataset name.
 The choices of dataset names are `kinetics400`, `kinetics600` and `kinetics700`.
 Before we start, please make sure that the directory is located at `$MMACTION2/tools/data/${DATASET}/`.

-## Dataset Size

-Here are the sizes of our kinetics dataset copies used in the benchmarks:
+**Note**: Because of the expirations of some YouTube links, the sizes of kinetics dataset copies may be different.
+Here are the sizes of our kinetics dataset copies that used to train all checkpoints.

 | Dataset | training videos | validation videos |
 | :---------------:|:---------------:|:---------------:|